shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 12-no_cheating - script that updates the score of Bob to 10 in the table second_table
 * 13-change_class - script that removes all records with a score <= 5 in the table second_table of the current database
 * 14-average - script that computes the score average of all records in the table second_table of the current database
+* 15-groups -script that lists the number of records with the same score in the table second_table of the current database